Gozdinhos/coding-journal/README.md

 > Mischief managed! :herb:

+7. DAY

+I learn html5 canvas today.
+Canvas itself, most of the properties and methods are totally new for me.
+So it was a quite useful project.
+Additionally, i try to get familiar dev tools and from now on console.table(), console.warn(), console.error() are my favorites.

 6. DAY

 I got familiar with fetch(), then() and regexp() with Type Ahead Project and regexp is totally new for me, but i like it and have some new ideas about it!
 Also with Array Cardio 2, i learn new array methods, like some(), every(), findIndex() etc.